asayag/433MHz_RF_link_test1/README.md

 https://lastminuteengineers.com/433mhz-rf-wireless-arduino-tutorial/

-The libery for the communication is RadioHead
+The library for the communication is RadioHead

 https://www.airspayce.com/mikem/arduino/RadioHead/